brunobord/tdaemon/README.md

 Put the tdaemon somewhere where it's executable.

+### Basic Usage

-You may run like this:
+Simply run this:

-    $ tdaemon.py --test-program=nose /path/to/python/project
+    $ python /path/to/tdaemon.py

-The daemon starts watching the directory and subdirectories.
-As soon as one file changes, the daemon runs the nosetests and you may watch the result.
+The daemon starts watching the current directory and subdirectories.
+As soon as one file changes, the daemon runs ``nosetests`` and you may watch the result.

+### Advanced usage

+#### Change the scanned path

+If you want to run the daemon from another directory than your current directory, just run:

+    $ tdaemon.py /path/to/your/project

+#### Change the test program

+For example, try out ``py.test``:

+    $ tdaemon.py --test-program=py

+``Nosetests`` is the default test program, but you may use others.

 Three test programs are available: